The symplectic geometry of the three-body problem

-\begin{remark} To this day, it is unknown whether the contact condition is lost for sufficiently high Jacobi constant $c$, but there is strong evidence that suggests that it indeed does not hold. \end{remark}
+Conjecturally, the contact condition should extend all the way to $H(L_2)$.
+We will take this up this point later in Section \ref{sec:open_books}, when we discuss open books for the CR3BP.

-\begin{remark}[Weinstein handles] In the above statement, the connected sum is to be interpreted in the contact category; this amounts to attaching a \emph{Weinstein} $1$-handle to the disjoint union of two copies of $(S^*S^3,\xi_{std})$.
-Roughly speaking, this means removing two Darboux balls and identifying their boundaries via attaching a $1$-handle, which is endowed with the extra structure of a symplectic form which glues well to the symplectization form of the standard contact form at each copy.
+\begin{remark}[\textbf{Weinstein handles}] In the above statement, the connected sum is to be interpreted in the contact category; this amounts to attaching a \emph{Weinstein} $1$-handle to the disjoint union of two copies of $(S^*S^3,\xi_{std})$.
+Roughly speaking, this means removing two Darboux balls and identifying their boundaries via attaching a $1$-handle, which is endowed with the extra structure of a symplectic form which glues well to the symplectization form of the standard contact form at the boundary of each ball.
 The result is a \emph{Liouville/Weinstein cobordism} having $(S^*S^3,\xi_{std})\bigsqcup(S^*S^3,\xi_{std})$ at the negative end, and $(S^*S^3,\xi_{std})\#(S^*S^3,\xi_{std})$ at the positive one.
 Note that here the terms positive/negative are relevant: the Liouville vector field is outwards/inwards pointing at the corresponding boundary components, respectively, and so these cobordisms are oriented.
 This is always the local Morse-theoretical picture for a non-degenerate index $1$ critical point of a Hamiltonian (as is the case of $L_1$).
-To learn about Weinstein manifolds, see e.g.\ \cite{CieEli}; this source also provides deep connections between this notion and that of Stein manifolds. \end{remark}
+To learn about Weinstein manifolds, see e.g.\ \cite{CE12}; this source also provides deep connections between this notion and that of Stein manifolds. \end{remark}